ErpNetDocs/dev/domain-api/authentication.md

 The contains all configured web sites for this ERP.net instance.

 By the result of this request you can understand where the Identity Server is located as well where the ODATA service root of the Domain API is located.
-T
-he site types at the moment are:
+The site types at the moment are:

 * ID - Identity Server Site - the authorization provider for the ERP.net instance.
 * API - Domain API Site